nklasio/nklasio/README.md

 - I started 2020 with learning the TALL-Stack (TailwindCSS, Livewire, AlpineJS) and sattled on it.

-- Currently I am working on projects to add to my portfolio.

 ### Languages and Tools and learned and use
 - Visual Studio Code
 - macOS: with zsh and oh my zsh
 - Docker
 - Debian and Arch-Linux
-- Redit
+- Redis
 - Websockets
 - I started development with learning C++, went over Java to C#.
 From there I learned PHP, JavaScript, Phython and Go.
 - MySQL, HTML and CSS

-- I started to learn using Version Control Systems fron the first day.
+- I started to learn using Version Control Systems from the first day.
 From a private SVN to Github and GitLab

 ### Connect with me: